MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-II-Federal-Reserve-System/subchapter-A-Board-Governors-Federal-Reserve-System/part-252-Enhanced-Prudential-Standards-Regulation-YY/subpart-F-CompanyRun-Stress-Test-Requirements-US-Bank-Holding-Companies-50-Billion-More-Total-Consolidated-Assets-Nonbank-Financial-Companies-Supervised-Board/section-252.58.md

 (i) Pre-provision net revenue and other revenue;

-(ii) Provision for loan and lease losses, realized losses/gains on available-for-sale and held-to-maturity securities, trading and counterparty losses, and other losses or gains;
+(ii) Provision for credit losses, realized losses/gains on available-for-sale and held-to-maturity securities, trading and counterparty losses, and other losses or gain;

 (iii) Net income before taxes; and